The Impact Result Concussion

 Can a concussion cause jaw pain?

-Head injuries and concussion can cause pain in your jaw as well as in the bones and muscles of your head, neck and shoulders.
+Head injuries and similar impact can cause pain in your jaw as well as in the bones and muscles of your head, neck and shoulders.
 Injury to the jaw joint and jaw muscles can sometimes happen after hitting your head.
 Also, headache can be the result of spasms and inflammation in your jaw muscles following a blow to the jaw.